 Loneliness has become a major cause for concern, being at the cusp of normality, we can look back on 15 months where isolation has been enforced for the wellbeing of the general population, at the expense of those living alone.
 Service personnel on leaving a secure life become part of their chosen community quite quickly, however, there are some who are new to an area or through personal problems find themselves alone, integration is extremely difficult and challenging and this inevitably leads to isolation and feelings of loneliness.

 Across South Yorkshire, the latest data suggests that there are 59,000 veterans with approximately 8,000 living in Rotherham.
 Estimates, based on these studies, provide a potential for 600 Veterans to fall into this ‘at risk’ group with a further 4,000 across the county.
-Rotherham MCVC has a growing connection with and supporting about 150 (2%) of these and has set a target of knowing 1,000 but being recognised by 3 times that number and widely known with a high profile across the region and population.
+Rotherham MCVC has a growing connection with and supports around 150 (2%) of these and has set a target of knowing 1,000 but being recognised by 3 times that number and widely known with a high profile across the region and population.

 Hidden Faces Has a Simple Aim – To Help Veterans Find a Place To Belong